-Is a window located in the lower part of the screen, where useful information is displayed, relating to the table and the box in which you are located.
-This window is very useful because it provides immediate information:
+Is an area of the screen located in the lower part, where useful information is displayed, relating to the table and the cell in which you are located.
+This area is divided in three very useful windows that provide immediate information:

-- The Info section reports the contents of the row and cell in which you are located (example name and account balance, VAT code and description of the code used).
+- The Info window reports the contents of the row and cell in which you are located (example name and account balance, VAT code and description of the code used).

-- The Messages section, reports the error messages in red.
+- The Messages window, reports the error messages in red.

-- The Graphs section, displays the graph of the contents of the cell or row in which you are located (for example if you position yourself on an account, the graph with the account trend appears).
+- The Charts window, displays the graph of the contents of the cell or row in which you are located (for example if you position yourself on an account, the graph with the account trend appears).

-- By activating the "Do not report" option, all error messages reported by the program are saved in the Error messages.
+- By activating the Don't warn option, all error messages reported by the program are saved in the Error messages window.
 Also refer to Banana error list.

 The Messages windows contains a list of the errors found by the program.

 In order to read the messages click on the Messages tab.